Kaththi: Box office

 The film earned $142,805 in its USA premiere on 21 October 2014.
 It is considered to be an "all-time record for a non-Rajinikanth film in the US" and became the second Tamil-film to gross $100,000 besides and surpassing Enthiran (2010).
 Within five days of its release, the film surpassed the $5,00,000 mark.
 Kaththi became the highest grossing Tamil film of 2014 in US.
 In France, Kaththi opened with about ₹3.1 million which is a new record for an Indian film.
 The distributor Ayngaran International stated that Kaththi had the biggest opening for a Tamil film in UK since it released in over 70 screens there and also topped the weekend box office in Malaysia.
 It also has set new records in Singapore grossing over $201,408.
 In the UK box office it grossed £319,310 in 12 days.
 In Australia, Kaththi collected $160,890 and has surpassed the opening weekend collection of Kochadaiyaan ($119,597) and Anjaan ($107,013) for 2014.
 The film had a lifetime business of over A$194,341 in Australia and became the highest grossing Tamil film of the year there.
-The film made approximately $1.86 million in Malaysia and has emerged as the third highest Tamil grosser.
+The film made approximately $1.86 million in Malaysia and emerged as the third highest Tamil grosser there.
+The film's worldwide gross was reported to be around ₹132.60 crore.